parmag/fixefid/README.md

     <version>1.1.0</version>
 </dependency>
 ```
 Every record can be defined by Enum or Java Bean.

+## Getting started by examples

 Here some <a href="https://github.com/parmag/fixefid-examples" target="_blank">Examples</a> about how using the library.

 ## Getting started with Enum